2605govind/Planora/Planora-main/data.md

 05/11/2025
-1. learn how to implement paypal marketplace
+1. Learn how to implement PayPal Marketplace.
-2. learn about PayPal payouts
+2. Study and implement PayPal Payouts.
-3. revision of all main concept in react, lazy loading (suspense) Async components handled without blocking UI
+3. Revise all the main concepts in React.
+4. Gather requirements for the SaaS LMS project.

 payouts = PayPal Payouts API tumhe ek hi API call me multiple recipients ko payment bhejne